Siga las instrucciones aquí para traducir esta página a otro idioma usando Chrome.

 SSN and immigration documentation requirements update when an individual's applicant status changes.

-When an individual's applicant status changes from non-applicant to applicant, an SSN or immigration documentation is required during the agent-assisted application.
+When an individual's applicant status changes from non-applicant to applicant, an SSN or immigration documentation is required during any application associated with an agent's NPN.
 HealthSherpa will return the agent to the appropriate section to add the required information for each newly applying individual.

-When an individual's applicant status changes from applicant to non-applicant, SSN or immigration documentation becomes optional during the agent-assisted application.
+When an individual's applicant status changes from applicant to non-applicant, SSN or immigration documentation becomes optional during any application associated with an agent's NPN.

 Data verification